taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Lean thinking  banish waste and creat wealth in your corporation by James P.Womack
 - Learning Agile by Andrew Stellman
 - Ship It! by Jared Richardson
+- Working with Coders: A Guide to Software Development for the Perplexed Non-Techie by Patrick Gleeson

 Some More